rockname/MastodonNormalizedCacheSample/README.md

 ![](https://user-images.githubusercontent.com/8536870/189910601-de3f0d60-6319-4c8b-9382-f1ad2e3676c1.png)

-But it is an overkill architecture when most of the state to be managed is Server State, such as responses from the server.
+But it is an overkill architecture when most of the state to be managed is **Server State** like responses from the server.

 ![](https://user-images.githubusercontent.com/8536870/189915150-a7b1c3e5-f9af-4cb8-a28a-fe3a977b1708.png)